Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/a-b-testing.md

 A variant has four components that define it:

--   **a name**: This must be unique among the strategy's variants.
-When working with a feature with variants in a client, you will typically use the variant's name to find out which variant it is.
+-   a name: This must be unique among the strategy's variants.
+You typically use the name to identify the variant in your client.
--   **a weight**: The weight is the likelihood of any one user getting this specific variant.
-See the [weights section](/reference/strategy-variants#variant-weight) for more info.
+-   a weight: The[variant weight](<(/reference/strategy-variants#variant-weight)>) is the likelihood of any one user getting this specific variant.
--   **an optional payload**: A variant can also have an associated payload.
-Use this to deliver more data or context.
-See the [payload section](/reference/strategy-variants#variant-payload) for more details.
+-   an optional payload: A variant can also have an associated [payload](/reference/strategy-variants#variant-payload) to deliver more data or context.
--   **a value**
+-   a value

 While teams may have different goals for measuring performance, Unleash enables you to configure strategy variants within your application/service and the platform.

 ![You can review the anatomy of an Unleash strategy variants in relation to other Unleash features.](/img/anatomy-of-unleash-variants.png)

-In your gradual rollout form, there is a ‘Variants’ section.
-Click on the ‘Add variant’ button.
-A form will appear where you can provide a unique name for the variant.
-For the purpose of this tutorial, we’ve created 2 variants shown in the image below: `variantA` and `variantB`.
-In a real world use case, we recommend more specific names to be comprehensible and relevant to the versions of the feature you’re referencing.
+Open the gradual rollout strategy, select the **Variants** tab, and click **Add variant**.
+Enter a unique name for the variant.
+For the purpose of this tutorial, we’ve created 2 variants: `variantA` and `variantB`.
+In a real-world use case, we recommend more specific names to be comprehensible and relevant to the versions of the feature you’re referencing.
 Create additional variants if you need to test more versions.

 Next, decide the percentage of users to target for each variant, known as the variant weight.
 By default, 50% of users will be targeted between 2 variants.
 For example, 50% of users within the 35% of users targeted from the rollout percentage you defined earlier would experience `variantA`.
 Toggle **Custom percentage** to change the default variant weights.

 ![You can configure multiple strategy variants for A/B testing within the gradual rollout form.](/img/use-case-variants.png)

 ### Manage User Session Behavior